ClementNerma/Rave/docs/books/hybrid.md

 ### The problem

 Some events are synchronous even though they appear to be asynchronous.
 For example, errors handling with the `%error` superoverload may appear to be asynchronous becacuse it is called only when an error occured, and implicitly.
-But in fact, it is called synchronously, because the builder turns all `throw` instructions in the code by a call to `%error` (which is not possible manually).
+But in fact, it is called synchronously, because the analyzer turns all `throw` instructions in the code by a call to `%error` (which is not possible manually).
 So, `%error` is fully synchronous.

 Another case is callbacks.
 In the following code: